-- 3. In the context of financing agreements with lending banks in Russia, certain financial covenants were determined with which the Company is not in compliance as of 31 December 2014 which include, among others, a certain LTV ratio, minimum occupancy rates and debt coverage and interest ratios.
-As a result, the Company classified in its financial statements as of 31 December 2014 loans from banks, in which the Company breaches its covenants, in an amount of US\$181.6m as current liabilities. - 4.
-The Group has a working capital deficiency of approximately US\$315.9m as of 31 December 2014, a loss of approximately US\$62.9m, total comprehensive loss of approximate US\$190.4m for the year then ended and negative cash flows from operating activities of approximately US\$30.2m for the year then ended.
-Moreover, during 2014 the equity attributable to the parent company reduced by US\$183.9m.
+- 3. In the context of financing agreements with lending banks in Russia, certain financial covenants were determined with which the Company is not in compliance as of December 31, 2014 which include, among others, a certain LTV ratio, minimum occupancy rates and debt coverage and interest ratios.
+As a result, the Company classified in its financial statements as of December 31, 2014 loans from banks, in which the Company breaches its covenants, in an amount of \$181.6 million as current liabilities. - 4.
+The Group has a working capital deficiency of approximately \$ 315.9 million as of December 31, 2014, a loss of approximately \$62.9 million, total comprehensive loss of approximate \$ 190.4 million for the year then ended and negative cash flows from operating activities of approximately \$ 30.2 million for the year then ended.
+Moreover, during 2014 the equity attributable to parent company reduced by \$ 183.9 million.

-The Company continues to monitor the economic developments in Russia which are external to the Group and beyond its control and is continuing taking steps to minimise its exposure to the situation.
+The Company continues to monitor the economic developments in Russia which are external to the Group and beyond its control and is continuing taking steps to minimize its exposure to the situation.
 In view of all of the aforementioned, there is a material uncertainty which may cast significant doubt as to the Group's ability to continue to operate as a going concern.
 The financial statements do not include any adjustments to the carrying amounts of assets and liabilities and their classification which might be required if the Company is unable to continue to operate as a going concern.

-c.
-Definitions:
+Definitions: c.